-- ⇒ Give the ALT a lesson schedule as early as possible, and notify them of any changes. - ⇒ Let the ALT know if there will be any special events happening (such as school photos, sports days, lesson observations) in advance, so that ALTs can prepare and dress appropriately. - ⇒ [As soon as possible] Have a meeting with the ALT about the goals and expectations of the lessons for the year.
-Talk about how you will share lesson planning. - \Rightarrow When you make a plan: - ⇒ Show the ALT as early as possible, and go through it step by step. - ⇒ Make sure the ALT knows his/her role in the lesson, and has time to prepare any materials they need.
+- $\circ$ Give the ALT a lesson schedule as early as possible and notify them of any changes. - Let the ALT know if any special events are happening (such as school photos, sports days, and lesson observations) in advance so that ALTs can prepare and dress appropriately. - [As soon as possible] Have a meeting with the ALT about the goals and expectations of the lessons for the year.
+Talk about how you will share lesson planning.

-- \Rightarrow When the ALT makes a plan: - \Rightarrow Tell them the aims of, and skills to be used in, the lesson. - \Rightarrow Help them make a plan if necessary. - \Rightarrow Review the lesson plan and offer constructive criticism. - \Rightarrow On the day of the lesson: - \Rightarrow Confirm the schedule and lesson plan with the ALT. - \Rightarrow Teach the lesson with the ALT. - \Rightarrow Debrief with the ALT after the lesson, and offer constructive criticism.
+- When you make a plan: - Show the ALT as early as possible and go through it step by step. - Make sure the ALT knows his/her role in the lesson and has time to prepare any materials they need. - When the ALT makes a plan: - Tell them the aims and skills to be used in the lesson. - Help them make a plan if necessary. - Review the lesson plan and offer constructive criticism. - $\circ$ On the day of the lesson: - Confirm the schedule and lesson plan with the ALT. - Teach the lesson with the ALT. - Debrief with the ALT after the lesson and offer constructive criticism.